 Lesson #3: Pack Plenty of Things to Do

-A little prior planning goes a long way.
-Go to the local library and find age appropriate books that the kids have never read.
+local library and find age appropriate books that the kids have never read.
 While you are there, check out some music and books on CD that everyone can enjoy.
 If you have a portable DVD player, a couple of movies that nobody has seen can add suspense and help the sitting seem much less of a burden, especially if you end up in a traffic jam or if the weather takes a turn for the worse.
 The local Smart Start office is often brimming with fun activities for preschoolers.

-Simple travel games like Punchbug or a Silly Guided Tour can entertain the kids for quite a while.
+Silly Guided Tour can entertain the kids for quite a while.
 The professor in me wants to add a bit of education to the trip.
 As you travel, you will be surrounded by shapes, colors, letters, words, man-made items, and the beauty of nature.
 Learning while on the move can be fun and engaging!

 How to Avoid Problems When Traveling With Kids